PDF version available here.

 Reset Crown and Public Attitude: UNDRIP is the Law

-Bill C-15, if passed, would be a total repudiation of the idea, expressed by the previous Harper government, that UNDRIP was non-binding and “aspirational”.
+Bill C-15, if passed,. would be a total repudiation of the idea, expressed by the previous Harper government, that UNDRIP was non-binding and “aspirational”.
 This alone should be a signal to Crown officials, resource developers and the public.
 While many of the substantive legal changes would have to await the Government’s own review process and the results of the Action Plan, the Bill affirms that UNDRIP applies in Canadian law.
 We have proposed that it go further to recognize how, right now, it is a source of law in Canada.

 Duty To Consult and Accommodate Process (“DTCA”)

-The adoption of Bill C-15 could also give a push to the attitude with which Crown officials approach consultations.
+The adoption of Bill C-15 could also give a push to the attitude with which Crown official approach consultations.
 The Supreme Court has been very clear that the DTCA process is not just an opportunity for Indigenous people to “blow off steam” before the Crown goes ahead with what it had intended all along.
 Rather, it is supposed to be a good faith effort “with the intention of substantially addressing the concerns of the aboriginal peoples whose lands are at issue.”
 Despite this, some Crown officials approach consultations as a matter of checking off all the right boxes of procedures that have been done, so that whatever decision that is in question can proceed as originally planned.
 Here is where UNDRIP could be of help, with its stress that the objective of consultations must be to obtain Indigenous consent.

 Start of a Process